Questions and Answers

 7

 At Pavilion Plays, we believe theater should challenge kids creatively while still protecting the joy of childhood.
-We focus on skill-building, imagination, kindness, confidence, and fun — all while producing an exciting full performance by the end of the week.
+We focus on skill-building, imagination, kindness, confidence, and fun — all while producing an exciting full performance by the end.

 8